100 Years of Changing Lives

 • Improved animal cruelty laws

-Greatly improved companion animal cruelty laws go into effect in Iowa after a 6-year advocacy effort by the ARL and others.
+Greatly improved companion animal cruelty laws go into effect in Iowa after a six-year advocacy effort by the ARL and others.
+The law toughens penalties for animal cruelty convictions, increases the minimum standards of care and adds requirements for mental health evaluations, among other improvements.

-The ARL removes 500+ dogs from a Wayne County puppy mill in a multi-day operation after the breeder is ordered to surrender them as part of a lawsuit for repeat violations.
-It is the largest animal rescue in ARL history.
+In the largest animal rescue in ARL history, the ARL removes 500+ dogs from a Wayne County puppy mill in a multi-day operation after the breeder is ordered to surrender them as part of a court-enforced settlement agreement in a federal lawsuit for repeat violations.

 The ARL assists Dallas County authorities in seizing 46 horses from a property, the largest horse rescue in ARL history.